30 Aug 2016News

 The panel discussion “Making art on equal terms” followed.
 The debate brought together the perspectives of young artists, established arts organisations and community groups on the challenges affecting artists from refugee backgrounds.

-Panellists agreed that more should be done to support refugee artists and to share their work with mainstream.
+Panellists agreed that more should be done to support refugee artists and to share their work with the mainstream.
 Jiva Parthipan from the NSW Service for the Treatment and Rehabilitation of Torture and Trauma Survivors (STARTTS), railed against the labelling of people as refugee artists.

 “They are artists regardless of their humanitarian status and that distinction between refugee artists, migrant artists, and the like can be even negative for them long-term, as it might divert them from the mainstream channels,” Mr Parthipan said.